Iceland Campervan or Tent Camp: What to Know Before You Travel

 Had we tasted the campervan life before visiting Iceland, we most likely would have chosen to go this route, as cooking would have been easier and our sleeps more comfortable.

-The next time we visit Iceland – yes, there will absolutely be a next time! – we will be renting a Happy Camper and will spend at least 10 days exploring all the places we weren’t able to visit on our last trip.
+The next time we visit Iceland – yes, there will absolutely be a next time! – we will be renting a campervan and will spend at least 10 days exploring all the places we weren’t able to visit on our last trip.

 Pros of Hiring a Campervan in Iceland